 Fraternities and sororities are the most spirited bunch on campus.
-They’re all about that Greek life and are proud to show it off on sweatshirts, water bottles, and other cool merch.
+They’re all about that Greek life and are proud to show it off on logo items like sweatshirts, water bottles, and other cool merch.

 Do you want your company to be part of rush week?
 Before you get started, there’s an important thing you need to be familiar with: licensing!